poteto/no.lol/content/blog/2015-12-03_Ember-js---Goodbye-MVC/index.md

 ![](https://cdn-images-1.medium.com/max/1000/1*MjgBefc-yauK1zWrtCX1Bg.png)

-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+<small>This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).</small>

 In the DDAU pattern, data flows one-way and there are no two-way bindings.
 Different parts of your application can remain highly decoupled and predictable, which means you will always know the source of an object’s change.
 If you’ve read my post on [functional programming and the observer effect](https://medium.com/the-ember-way/ember-js-functional-programming-and-the-observer-effect-48901c3b84d7#.1205bzvwx), you’ll understand why it’s important to keep your components free from side effects.